subhadeep-123/Learning-Rust/README.md

 | Early return or exit on `None`      | **`let-else`**   | Clean, avoids unnecessary indentation   |
 | No need for `else` clause           | **`if-let`**     | `else` is optional for `if-let`         |
 | Explicit early return, break, or panic | **`let-else`** | Built for early exits like `return`    |

+## **Rust Modules**

+- Rust provided a powerful module system that can be used to hierarchically split code in logical units (modules), and manage visibility (public/private) between them.

+- A module is a collection of items: functions, structs, trait, impl blocks and ever other modules